-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Colonoscopies \$0 copay 50% coinsurance No prior authorization required.
-Covered services include: Diagnostic and preventive colonoscopies regardless of frequency.
-Colorectal cancer screening There is no coinsurance or copay for a Medicare-covered colorectal cancer screening exam.
-50% coinsurance No prior authorization required.
-For people 50 and older, the following are covered: • Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: \$0 copay for Barium Guaiac-based fecal occult blood test (gFOBT) Enemas Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy COVID-19 treatment during a public health emergency \$0 cc ppay No prior authorization required.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Colorectal cancer screening No prior authorization required.
+For people 50 and older, the following are covered: • Flexible sigmoidoscopy (or screening barium enema as an alternative) every 48 months One of the following every 12 months: • Guaiac-based fecal occult blood test (gFOBT) • Fecal immunochemical test (FIT) DNA based colorectal screening every 3 years For people at high risk of colorectal cancer, we cover: • Screening colonoscopy (or screening barium enema as an alternative) every 24 months For people not at high risk of colorectal cancer, we cover: • Screening colonoscopy every 10 years (120 months), but not within 48 months of a screening sigmoidoscopy There is no coinsurance or copay for a Medicare-covered colorectal cancer screening exam. \$0 copay for barium enemas 50% coinsurance COVID-19 treatment during a public health emergency No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum out-of-pocket.
 If you are diagnosed with COVID-19, treatment services directly related to COVID-19 are covered for the duration of a public health emergency in your county.
-This is in addition to the mandated \$0 testing and diagnosis for COVID-19.
+This is in addition to the mandated \$0 testing and diagnosis for COVID-19. \$0 cc ррау

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network COVID-19 treatment during a public health emergency (continued) Covered services include: Ambulance services Durable medical equipment (DME) and related supplies Emergency care Home health Inpatient hospital Outpatient diagnostic tests and therapeutic services and supplies Outpatient hospital observation Outpatient hospital services Physician/Practitioner services, including doctor's office visits (PCP and specialist visits) Skilled nursing facility (SNF) care Urgent care Services unrelated to COVID-19 treatment may result in a cost share.
+What you must pay when you get these services What you must pay when you get these services

+Services that are covered for you In-Network Out-of-Network

+COVID-19 treatment during a public health emergency (continued)

+Covered services include:

+Ambulance services

+Durable medical equipment (DME) and related supplies

+Emergency care

+Home health

+Inpatient hospital

+Outpatient diagnostic tests and therapeutic services and supplies

+Outpatient hospital observation

+Outpatient hospital services

+Physician/Practitioner services, including doctor's office visits (PCP and specialist visits)

+Skilled nursing facility (SNF) care

+Urgent care

+Services unrelated to COVID-19 treatment may result in a cost share.
 Please see applicable section in this benefit chart for cost shares depending on the service you are receiving.

-Depression screening No prior authorization required.
-We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-There is no coinsurance or copay for an annual depression screening visit.
-50% coinsurance
+Dental services \$0 copay for Diagnosti '

+No prior authorization required.
+The amount you pay for these services do not apply to your yearly maximum outof-pocket.
+In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+We cover: Clas 30% coinsurance Extraction Service for Restorative &

+Diagnostic Services (Preventive Class I):

+Routine Exams - 1 per year

+Cleanings (Prophylaxis or Periodontal) - 1 per year

+Bitewing x-rays - 1 per year

+Full mouth x-rays, Conebeam and/or Panorex (1 complete series) - 1 per 5 years